 The form can be found most easily in your MagnusHealth portal.
-It can also be found on the Athletics Forms & Downloads page of the website.
+It can also be found on the Athletics Forms & Downloads page.

 Where do I turn in the non-School sponsored form?

 All forms must be uploaded to the MagnusHealth portal.
 No paper copies will be accepted.